sebhoof/bibcom/README.md

 ```
 will copy the missing bib entries into your clipboard and you can paste them into your bib file.

-It is recommended that you supply your ADS token e.g. named `my.token` to the script.
+To use ADS, you need to also supply your ADS token, e.g. named `my.token`.

-You may also supply the name of a bib file, say `my.bib`, the results will be appended to the file and not just pasted to the clipboard.
-A test is run on your bib file afterwards to detect possible duplicates.
+If you provide the name of a bib file, say `/some/folder/my.bib`, the results will be appended to the file and not just pasted to the clipboard.
+The code will test your bib file for duplicates afterwards.

 The order of the arguments is _not_ relevant as long as the files end in `.log`, `.bib`, and `.token`.
 For example, you may call

 ```
-python make_bib_file.py main.log my.bib my.token
+python make_bib_file.py main.log /some/folder/my.bib my.token
 ```

 - [ ] Talk about ADS journal abbrevs

 ## Citation
-If this tool has saved you time and enabled your research, please consider acknowledging it in your work using the BibTeX entry below -- or better still by generating it automatically by putting `\cite{doi:}` in your paper!
+If this tool has saved you a lot of time and enabled your research, please consider acknowledging it in your work using the BibTeX entry below or -- better still! -- by generating it automatically by putting `\cite{doi:}` in your paper and letting the tool add it from ADS.

 ```
 @MISC{doi:,